MaiJi97/Leetcode/java/1_TwoSum/README.md

 ## Method 2: HashMap
 Use a map to store the value as key-pair.
 Key is the number and value is its index.
-Need to clarify: if it is sorted? if there is duplicate?
+Need to clarify: is it sorted? is there duplicate? what to return if no solution?
 Time Complexity: O(n)